How Do I Find Out if I Grind My Teeth?

 In some cases, chronic teeth grinding can result in a fracturing, loosening, or loss of teeth.
-The chronic grinding may wear teeth down to stumps.
+If not diagnosed and monitored by your dentist, the chronic grinding may wear teeth down to stumps.
 When these events happen, bridges, crowns, root canals, implants, partial dentures, and even complete dentures may be needed.

-Not only can severe grinding damage teeth and result in tooth loss, it can also affect your jaws, cause or worsen TMD/TMJ, and even change the appearance of your face.
+Not only can severe grinding damage teeth, but it can also affect your jaw, cause or worsen TMD/TMJ, and even change the appearance of your face.

 What Can I Do to Stop Grinding My Teeth?

 Your dentist can fit you with a mouth guard to protect your teeth from grinding during sleep.